U-C-S/Hurl/Docs/Features/BrowserConfiguration.md

 # Browsers

+- `Id` - Stable UUID for this browser.
+Required.
+Rulesets and Quick View refer to this value.
 - `Name` - Displayed name for browser.
 Required.
 - `ExePath` - The path of browser main exe file.
 Required.
 - `CustomIconPath` - The absolute path of the image.
 Supports URLs.
 Optional.